tbidne/path-size/README.md

                            _all_ subpaths that match 'dir'.

   -f,--files-only          If enabled, only sizes for files are calculated.
 All
                            directories are given size 0.
+Note this effectively implies --ignore-dir-size.

+  --ignore-dir-size        If enabled, ignores the size of the directories
+                           themselves i.e. a directory's size is determined by the sum of all of its subfiles, only.
+The size of the directory itself (e.g. 4096 bytes on a typical ext4 filesystem) is ignored.

   -n,--num-paths (NAT | all)
                            The number of paths to display.
 If unspecified,